Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from The Home Depot at its Opelousas facility, reporting 80 affected workers.
+The largest notice was filed by Home Depot at its Opelousas facility, reporting 80 affected workers.

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across Louisiana, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+The trends suggest a easing in workforce disruptions across Louisiana, with filings falling below both recent and year-ago levels.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.